cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

 w\phi(X)^T \sim \text{Normal}(\phi(X)^T\mu_w,\ \phi(X)^T\Sigma_w \phi(X))
 $$

-Given some ground-truth realizations from this distribution $y$, i.e. ground-truth "function evaluations," we'd like to infer the weights $w$ most consistent with these values.
+Given some ground-truth samples from this distribution $y$, i.e. ground-truth "function evaluations," we'd like to infer the weights $w$ most consistent with $y$.

-*In machine learning, we equivalently say that given a model and some observed data `(X_train, y_train)`, we compute/train/infer/optimize the weights of said model (often via backpropagation).*
+*In machine learning, we equivalently say that given a model and some observed data `(X_train, y_train)`, we'd like to compute/train/optimize the weights of said model (often via backpropagation).*

 Most precisely, our goal is to infer $P(w\vert y)$ (where $y$ are our observed function evaluations).
 To do this, we simply posit a joint distribution over both quantities: